P-p-H-d/mlib/README.md

 Assuming 'ptr' is a pointer to a fieldType object that is stored within a structure of type 'type' at the position 'field', it returns a pointer to the structure.
+NOTE: It is equivalent to the container\_of macro of the Linux kernel.

 ##### M\_CSTR(format, ...)